openshift/enhancements/guidelines/enhancement_template.md

 1. **Pick a domain.** Find the appropriate domain to discuss your enhancement.
 1. **Make a copy of this template.** Copy this template into the directory for the domain.
+1. **Fill out the metadata at the top.** The embedded YAML document is checked by the linter.
 1. **Fill out the "overview" sections.** This includes the Summary and Motivation sections.
 These should be easy and explain why the community should desire this enhancement.